skyfielders/python-skyfield/skyfield/documentation/time.rst

 when you reach the minute that includes 61 seconds;
 and so forth.
-Problems like these are the reason that the :class:`JulianDate` only uses UTC for input and output, and insists on keeping time internally using the uniform time scales discussed below in :ref:`tai-tt-tdb`.
+Problems like these are the reason that the :class:`Time` only uses UTC for input and output, and insists on keeping time internally using the uniform time scales discussed below in :ref:`tai-tt-tdb`.